OnurSahh/genre_classification_based_on_song_titles/README.md

 ## Models

-Several deep learning models were compared in this study, Recurrent Neural Networks (RNN), and Long Short-Term Memory (LSTM) networks.
+Several deep learning models were compared in this study, including Recurrent Neural Networks (RNN), and Long Short-Term Memory (LSTM) networks.
 The models were trained using the pre-processed dataset, and their performance was evaluated based on accuracy.

 ## Results